clojure-emacs/clj-refactor.el/README.md

 # clj-refactor.el

 `clj-refactor` provides refactoring support for Clojure projects.
+It complements the refactoring functionality you'd find in `clojure-mode` and CIDER.

 Here's a small teaser, helping you add a missing libspec: